| |

 • Collect information about your topic from numerous sources.

-• Carefully support your points and opinions with specific facts, examples, and illustrations
+• Carefully support your points and opinions with specific facts, examples, and

 gathered through research.